 If the GIC supports LPIs, there must be free-flowing access to main memory.
 This requirement is irrespective of the interconnect that is used for routing the AXI4-Stream interfaces.
-For more information, see Chapter 3, Key integration points of the ARM° CoreLink $^{\bowtie}$ GIC-600 Generic Interrupt Controller Configuration and Integration Manual.
+For more information, see the Arm[®] CoreLink[TM] GIC-600 Generic Interrupt Controller Configuration and Integration Manual.

-The GIC-600 supports cores that implement only the ARMv8 architecture, and later versions, and the GIC CPU interface with the standard GIC AXI4-Stream protocol interface.
-The GIC-600 implements version 3.0 of the ARM® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0, to enable support for:
+The GIC-600 supports cores that implement only the ARMv8.0-A architecture, and later versions such as v8.2-A. The cores must also support the GIC CPU interface with the standard GIC AXI4-Stream protocol interface.
+The GIC-600 implements version 3.0 of the Arm® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.